willroberts/bethesda-modutils/README.md

 # bethesda-modutils

-Tools for working with Bethesda's ESM and ESP file formats
+Tools for working with Bethesda's ESM, ESP, and ESL file formats

 ## To Do